 Title Trial of 400 Perth children allergic to antibiotics finds the majority are all clear.
-Degree of recognition National Media name/outlet Today Tonight Media type Television Duration/Length/Size 3:44 Country Australia Date 6/06/18 Description NEW research suggests people allergic to antibiotics could have been misdiagnosed.
+Degree of recognition National Media name/outlet Today Tonight Media type Television Duration/Length/Size 3:44 Country/Territory Australia Date 6/06/18 Description NEW research suggests people allergic to antibiotics could have been misdiagnosed.

 About 18 per cent of Australians have reported having an allergy to the commonly prescribed drug.

 But a trial that tested 400 Perth children sensitive to antibiotics found the majority were in fact not.